positronic57/DS18S20Library/README.md

 #### Short Description

-DS18S20library is an AVR C library for connecting DS18S20 and DS18B20 temperature sensors to 8-bit AVR microcontrollers.
+DS18S20library is AVR C library for connecting DS18S20 and DS18B20 temperature sensors to 8-bit AVR microcontrollers.
 The library implements 1-Wire interface for communication with DS18S20/DS18B20.

 Originally it was written for DS18S20 and starting from version 0.4 the library fully supports DS18B20 sensor model as well.

-#### What's New

-Version 0.5.1

-- DS18x20_MeasureTemperature() has been extended with READ_SCRATCHPAD command so the temperature can be measured and read in one step;
-- Minor update of DS18x20_Init().

 #### Supported MCU Hardware